-- We received a 'Good' rating by Ofsted. - We were presented with the Carer Friendly Tick Award for Education in recognition of our work to make the college a welcoming place for all young carers and young adult carers.
+- We received a 'Good' rating by Ofsted ('Good' in all areas as of 2024). - We were presented with the Carer Friendly Tick Award for Education in recognition of our work to make the college a welcoming place for all young carers and young adult carers.
 We were the first further education college in the region to receive the award from Caring Together. - We donated over £2,000 and hundreds of items to the Lowestoft and Great Yarmouth Foodbanks through the Good For Me, Good For FE campaign, thanks to generous donations by staff and students to tackle food shortages in the community throughout the pandemic.